yuekaizhang/dynamo/docs/guides/dynamo_deploy/quickstart.md

 # Quickstart

+Your onboarding includes 2 steps.
-Before deploying your inference graphs you need to install the Dynamo Inference Platform and the Dynamo Cloud.
+1. Before deploying your inference graphs you need to install the Dynamo Inference Platform and the Dynamo Cloud.
+Dynamo Cloud acts as an orchestration layer between the end user and Kubernetes, handling the complexity of deploying your graphs for you.
+You could install from [Published Artifacts](#1-installing-dynamo-cloud-from-published-artifacts) or [Source](#2-installing-dynamo-cloud-from-source)
+2. Once you install the Dynamo Cloud, proceed to the [Examples](../../examples/README.md) to deploy an inference graph.

-## 1. Installing from Published Artifacts
+## 1. Installing Dynamo Cloud from Published Artifacts

 Use this approach when installing from pre-built helm charts and docker images published to NGC.